 In legal terms, when a bill is passed by the houses of parliament then it becomes an act and when it comes to implementation, it becomes a law.
 Considerably any change made in the existing law, whether it be addition, subtraction or improvisation of any existing law, it is termed as the amendment.

-Here are the top 9 changes in law made by Indian legislature since the beginning of 2017 to the ending months of the year.
+Here are the top 9 changes in law made by the Indian legislature since the beginning of 2017 to the ending months of the year.

 1. Real estate act came into effect

-The act topping our list will be the one related to the manipulative activities happening in the world of real estate which leads to the scams and exploitation of the potential buyers who dreamt of having their own homes.
+The act topping our list will be the one related to the manipulative activities happening in the world of real estate which leads to the scams and exploitation of the potential buyers who dream of having their own homes.
 Indian parliament cleared the act in the month of March last year, under which every state was asked to set up a regulatory body, Real Estate Regulatory Authority (RERA) to monitor and form the rules and guidelines for the real estate operational practices.

 The act demands a mandatory registration by builders, developing a project of land exceeding 500 square meters and that too before any promotional and advertising practices.
 Failure of which will result in a maximum imprisonment of 3 years or fine of up to 10% of the total cost of the project.